 Seminars, conferences and workshops are provided for children, parents, teachers of the visually impaired and other professionals who work with children who experience vision loss.

-- Arts and cultural workshops are provided with the organizations Why Arts? and the Foundation for Visually Impaired Children.
+Arts and cultural performances are provided with the organizations WhyArts? and the Nebraska Foundation for Visually Impaired Children.

 Consultative services are available to community venues, such as museums, visual and performing arts, and public and private facilities with an emphasis on optimizing accessibility for persons with visual impairments.

 Educational presentations regarding blindness and visual impairment are offered to parents, professionals and community audiences.

 For more information, contact:Kristal Platt, M.S.

 Vision Program CoordinatorLicensed Certified Genetic CounselorBoys Town National Research Hospital555 N 30th StreetOmaha, NE 68131(531) 355-6365Kristal.firstname.lastname@example.org